Başur Höyük: Grave goods

 Along with the children's bodies were buried hundreds of bronze spearheads, while the bodies outside the tomb were buried with textiles, beads, and ceramics, and at least some of the people are believed to have been sacrificed.

-Overall, the graves revealed a unique treasure made of painted and unpainted pottery, bronze spearhead, various ritual artifacts, seals with geometric motifs and about 300 well-preserved amorphous bronze artifacts.
+Overall, the graves revealed a unique treasure made of painted and unpainted pottery, bronze spearheads, various ritual artifacts, seals with geometric motifs, and about 300 well-preserved amorphous bronze artifacts.
 The majority of pots featured bitumen residues.
 Tens of thousands of beads made of mountain crystal and other types of stones were also recovered from the burials.

-The excavation also found 49 small pieces of stone elaborately sculpted in different shapes and painted in green, red, blue, black and white.
-"Some depict pigs, dogs and pyramids, others feature round and bullet shapes.
+The excavation also found 49 small pieces of stone elaborately sculpted in different shapes and painted in green, red, blue, black, and white.
+"Some depict pigs, dogs, and pyramids, others feature round and bullet shapes.
 We also found dice as well as three circular tokens made of white shell and topped with a black round stone," stated Haluk Sağlamtimur of Ege University.
 The stone pieces are therefore believed to be a set of gaming pieces, thereby confirming that board games probably originated in the Fertile Crescent regions and Egypt more than 5,000 years ago.
 The stones were accompanied by badly preserved wooden pieces.
-Similar pieces were apparently found settlement mounds in Tell Brak in north-eastern Syria, and Jemdet Nasr in Iraq, but those were believed to be counting stones.
+Similar pieces were found in settlement mounds in Tell Brak in north-eastern Syria, and Jemdet Nasr in Iraq, but those were believed to be counting stones.

 Marcella Frangipane, a professor of prehistoric archaeology at Rome's La Sapienza, has stated that: "The findings at Başur Höyük add to our knowledge as they reveal a coexistence of traditions and a continuity of relationships between the settlements in the northern mountains and the Mesopotamia sites."

 Human sacrifice

 Archaeologists Hassett and Sağlamtimur speculate that the eight people buried outside the tomb may have been sacrificed, possibly as “retainers” to serve the others in the afterlife.
 Brenna has stated that: 'It is unlikely that these children and young people were killed in a massacre or conflict.
 The careful positioning of the bodies and the evidence of violent death suggest that these burials fit the same pattern of human sacrifice seen at other sites in the region.
 The burial has parallels with the elaborate burials from the Royal Cemetery of Ur."

 The site at Başur Höyük is believed to be 500 years older than the Royal Cemetery of Ur, the elaborate tombs where Mesopotamian rulers were laid to rest.
 In the Royal Cemetery of Ur, hundreds of burials were identified as sacrifices.

 The burials show evidence of large political and social upheavals around this time, when early states were forming in southwest Asia.
-Brenna therefore thinks that sacrifices like this one were a way of controlling a city or state's population.
+Brenna, therefore, thinks that sacrifices like this one were a way of controlling a city or state's population.

 Further excavations have revealed a series of other burials at the site, including a mass death pit containing at least fifty individuals who were buried simultaneously.